 Is there a high-speed train to Athens?

-Greece does not have high-speed rail like France or Germany, but the fastest train within the country is the Intercity Express (IC), which runs between Thessaloniki and Athens in about 4 hours.
-It’s the best option for travelers arriving from the Balkans.
+Greece does not have high-speed rail like France or Germany, but the fastest train within the country is the Athens to Thessaloniki InterCity Express, run by Hellenic Train between Thessaloniki and Athens in about 4 hours.
+It’s the quickest and most comfortable domestic rail link in Greece.

 How do I book a train ticket from Thessaloniki to Athens?